top of page

 Every student at Noble Academy has an individualized written document called an Academic Profile.
 The general purpose of the Academic Profile is to provide specific accommodations and study skills/strategies needed to maximize the student’s performance.

-• MAP testing indicates the student’s current performance and readiness in reading, English and math.
+• MAP testing indicates the student’s current performance and readiness in reading, English and math

-• As students progress they take a more active role in leading their own conference.
+• As students progress they take a more active role in leading their own conference

 GROWTH MINDSET